tylerlrhodes/blog2/content/posts/Ansible-Terraform-AWS-and-Clojure-pt2.md

 the EC2 instance, S3 Bucket, and associated required resources (VPC, internet gateway, etc).

-I'm not sure if for this its necessary to lock this down too much, since it's really only me that's using these credentials, and they'll only be used locally.
-I've created a user that isn't the root user through IAM, and the access keys for this are tied to that.
-I keep the access keys for the SDK in 1Password, which is encrypted and secure.
+This set of credentials needs to be setup in Terraform Cloud in addition to being setup locally for anything deployed not using Terraform Cloud.

+There is also an API key generated within Terraform Cloud to enable communication between the cloud and the CLI which needs to be managed.

+I've decided to just store these credentials in 1Password and be done with it.

-The other is for access to S3 from the application.
+The other set of credentials is for access to S3 from the application.
 While these credentials won't need to be able to create the buckets, they will need to be able to read and write to them.

 It looks like a reasonable approach to take, with the development and production environments, would be the use of specific IAM roles which